 These are each offered on three levels: Functional and Bridging levels, and AET (Adult Education and Training) levels 1 – 4 (accredited through IEB).
-National examinations are written in June and November, but examinations-on-request can be arranged when necessary.
+National examinations are written in June and November, but examinations-on-request can be arranged when available and necessary.
 Provision is made for any necessary facilitation learners may need e.g. readers and / or scribes.

 Knowledge Network, an accredited course, offers project based computer literacy training from Levels 01M to Level 03.
 In addition, some Life Skills Modules apply learned computer skills as well as other electronic media for the achievement of credits.

 Learners follow a curriculum which focuses on self knowledge, personal care, personal safety and healthy living.
 As learners mature they gain the knowledge, skills and values necessary to become integrated members of society and live as independently as possible.
 Making good choices is a consistent theme.

 - Cookery for Independent Living

 Cookery classes are run across all year levels from the preparation of simple snacks to the planning, cooking and presentation of family meals.
 Kitchen safety and hygiene, preparation techniques, cooking methods and safe storage of food, and the planning of nutritionally balanced meals are covered in the layered curriculum.

 - Career Preparation

 Learners are gradually prepared for the world of work.
 Modules cover all aspects of preparation for work such as personal presentation, work tasks, expectations, interaction and dealing with problems.